vahtras/jupyter-pytest/README.md

 ## EXPERIMENTAL

-The code defines cell magic %%pytest evaluates the current cell as a test case
+The code defines cell magic `%%pytest` which evaluates the current cell as a test case

 ## Install